- The Sacred Made Real: Spanish Painting and Sculpture, 1600–1700

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition in Washington is made possible by the generous support of Robert H. Smith, The Charles Engelhard Foundation, and an anonymous donor.
-The exhibition is presented on the occasion of the Spanish Presidency of the European Union, with the support of the Ministry of Culture of Spain, the Spain–USA Foundation, and the Embassy of Spain in Washington, DC.
-This exhibition is included in the Preview Spain: Arts & Culture '10 program.
-Additional support for the Washington presentation is provided by Buffy and William Cafritz.
-The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The exhibition was presented on the occasion of the Spanish Presidency of the European Union, with the support of the Ministry of Culture of Spain, the Spain–USA Foundation, and the Embassy of Spain in Washington, DC.
+The exhibition in Washington was made possible by Robert H. Smith, The Charles Engelhard Foundation, and an anonymous donor.
+Additional support for the Washington presentation was provided by Buffy and William Cafritz.
+It was supported by an indemnity from the Federal Council on the Arts and the Humanities.